Six legs: run-swim-run-swim-run-swim! Side by side with your mate, endurance, adventure, fun!

 - The minimum age for participation is 14 YO at the date of the event

-- All participants must complete a health declaration and sign a statement attesting to their fitness and ability to complete the event
+- All participants must complete a waiver attesting to acceptance of terms and ability to finish the event.

 The event organiser reserves the right to remove a participant from an event if they believe the participant is incapable of completing the event safely